 In the high emissions case, we assumed that:

-After the recalculation of the 2030 electricity mix, CO2 emissions were calculated— CO2 emission factors per technology were assumed to be identical to those in the WEO 2019 CPS.
-Finally, the growth rates of energy-related CO2 emissions up to 2030, recalculated based on the IEA WEO 2019 CPS, were applied to the 2018 historical energy related CO2 reported in the national GHG inventory report submitted to the UNFCCC.
+After the recalculation of the 2030 electricity mix, CO2 emissions in 2030 were recalculated— CO2 emission factors per technology were assumed to be identical to those in the WEO 2021 STEPS.

-For F-gas emissions, the expected impacts of the Act on Rational Use and Proper Management of Fluorocarbons (2013 amendment) to enhance management of F-gas use and the Ozone Layer Protection Act (‘F-gas Act’, 2018 amendment) to regulate the production and imports of F-gases to comply with the Kigali Amendment were also considered.
-Our calculations show that the HFC emission levels are projected to fall far short of the levels targeted under the NDC (Government of Japan, 2015; MOEJ, 2012; MOEJ & METI, 2014).
+For F-gas emissions, the expected impacts of the Act on Rational Use and Proper Management of Fluorocarbons (2013 amendment) to enhance management of F-gas use as well as the Ozone Layer Protection Act (‘F-gas Act’, 2018 amendment) to regulate the production and imports of F-gases to comply with the Kigali Amendment were considered.
+Our calculations show that the HFC emission levels are projected to fall far short of the levels targeted under the updated NDC.

-As described in the current policy projections section, the F-gas Act has not been successful in improving the recovery rate of refrigerants from end-of-life refrigeration and air conditioning equipment in 2017 was only 38% (METI; MOEJ, 2019).
-Based on the historical trends reported in METI and MOEJ (METI; MOEJ, 2019), we assume that the HFC recovery rate will not improve over time (40% for 2020-2030).
+As described in the current policy projections section, the F-gas Act has not been successful in improving the recovery rate of refrigerants from end-of-life refrigeration and air conditioning equipment which was 41% against the targeted rate of 50% in 2020 (METI; MOEJ, 2021).
+Based on the historical trends reported in METI and MOEJ (METI; MOEJ, 2021), we assume that the HFC recovery rate will not improve over time.
 We also assume that the leakage rates for the in-use stock will also not improve under current policies.
-Regarding the 2018 amendment of the Ozone Layer Protection Act, the business-as-usual consumption levels are projected to be below the Kigali cap at least until 2025 (METI, 2018b); the Kigali cap for Japan becomes significantly lower only in 2029.
+Regarding the 2018 amendment of the Ozone Layer Protection Act, the business-as-usual consumption levels are projected to be below the Kigali cap at least until 2025 (METI, 2018a): the Kigali cap for Japan becomes significantly lower only in 2029.
 Since there is some time lag between consumption and emissions, we assume that the amended Ozone Layer Protection Act will not affect the HFC emission levels up to 2030.